|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 27, 1945

 Assigned to the Royal Australian Air Force (RAAF) as Liberator A72-92.
-Assigned to 7 OTU.
-Later assigned to 24 Squadron.
-Finally assigned to 21 Squadron with fuselage code MJ-D.
+Assigned to 7 Operational Training Unit (7 OTU).
+Later assigned to No. 24 Squadron.
+Finally assigned to No. 21 Squadron with fuselage code MJ-D. No known nickname or nose art.

 The next day, B-24 Liberator piloted by S/Ldr Angus Greenfield spotted the wreckage of this aircraft but observed no sign of survivors.